Committed to connecting the world

 Low levels of ICT skills hamper progress to universal and meaningful connectivity

-Because self-reporting of individuals’ ICT skills may be subjective, ICT skills are measured based on whether an individual has recently performed certain activities that require different types of skill.
+Self-reporting of ICT skills is subjective.
+However, ICT skills are measured based on whether an individual has recently performed certain activities that require different types of skill.
 The assumption is that performing these activities implies that one has a certain level of the required skills.
-Activities are grouped into five categories of digital skills: communication/collaboration; problem solving; safety; content creation; and information/data literacy.
+Activities are grouped into five areas of digital skills: communication/collaboration; problem solving; safety; content creation; and information/data literacy.

 Proportion of youth and adults with information and communications technology (ICT) skills,